LunarG/gfxreconstruct/README.md

 The GFXReconstruct components currently provided with this repository are:

- * The `VK_LAYER_LUNARG_gfxreconstruct` Vulkan Layer that is used to capture Vulkan application commands.
+* The `VK_LAYER_LUNARG_gfxreconstruct` Vulkan layer for capturing Vulkan application commands.
- * The `gfxrecon-replay` tool which can replay GFXReconstruct capture files.
+* The `gfxrecon-replay` tool to replay GFXReconstruct capture files.
+* The `gfxrecon-info` tool to print information describing GFXReconstruct capture files.
- * The `gfxrecon-compress` tool which can change the compression of GFXReconstruct capture files.
+* The `gfxrecon-compress` tool to compress/decompress GFXReconstruct capture files.
-   * **NOTE:** The gfxrecon-compress tool requires LZ4 and/or zlib,
+  * **NOTE:** The gfxrecon-compress tool requires LZ4, Zstandard, and/or
-     which are currently optional build dependencies.
+    zlib, which are currently optional build dependencies.
+* The `gfxrecon-extract` tool to extract SPIR-V binaries from GFXReconstruct capture files.
- * The `gfxrecon-toascii` tool to output the contents of the commands in a GFXReconstruct capture file.
+* The `gfxrecon-toascii` tool to convert GFXReconstruct capture files to an ASCII listing of API calls.

 ## Contributing

 If you intend to contribute, the preferred work flow is for you to develop your contribution in a fork of this repo in your GitHub account and then submit a pull request.